Do you think you may have bacterial vaginosis?

 What are the home remedies for bacterial vaginosis?

-Although Bacterial Vaginosis specific products such as Multi-Gyn Actigel or antibiotics are the recommended treatment for most cases of bacterial vaginosis, there are also several home remedies that you can try, including:
+Although Bacterial Vaginosis specific products such as Multi-Gyn Actigel or antibiotics are the recommended treatment for most cases of bacterial vaginosis, there are also several home remedies.
+Please note that these remedies are not scientifically proven.

 A probiotic supplement

-One of the most effective home remedies for BV is to take a probiotic supplement, as these can help to introduce more good bacteria into your body.
+One of the home remedies for BV is to take a probiotic supplement, as these can help to introduce more good bacteria into your body.

 If you already have BV, a probiotic can help to treat your symptoms and reduce the risk of future infections.